Paris soldiers hit by vehicle outside barracks

 Police say they are currently searching for the suspect and the car.

-Two soldiers were seriously hurt and four others suffered minor injuries, BFMTV reported.
+Two soldiers were seriously hurt and four others suffered minor injuries.

 "There was no doubt that this was a deliberate act," the mayor of Levallois-Perret, Patrick Balkany, told BFMTV.